lf-edge/eve/api/PROFILE.md

 after a restart should not have the same timestamp attached as the previous request made for the same application before the restart.

-EVE guarantees that a newly added command request (into `LocalAppCmds.app_commands`), or a change of the `timestamp` field, will result in the command being triggered ASAP.
+EVE guarantees that a newly added command request (into `LocalAppCmdList.app_commands`), or a change of the `timestamp` field, will result in the command being triggered ASAP.
 Even if the execution of a command is interrupted by a device reboot/crash, the eventuality of the command completion is still guaranteed.
 The only exception is if Local Profile Server